Mongrel: Determining ancestry

 Guessing a mixed-breed's ancestry can be difficult even for knowledgeable dog observers, because mixed-breeds have much more genetic variation than purebreds.
 For example, two black mixed-breed dogs might each have recessive genes that produce a blond coat and, therefore, produce offspring looking unlike their parents.

-Starting in 2007, genetic analysis has become available to the public.
+In 2007 genetic analysis became publicly available.
 The companies claim their DNA-based diagnostic test can genetically determine the breed composition of mixed-breed dogs.
 These tests are still limited in scope because only a small number of the hundreds of dog breeds have been validated against the tests, and because the same breed in different geographical areas may have different genetic profiles.
 The tests do not test for breed purity, but for genetic sequences that are common to certain breeds.
 With a mixed-breed dog, the test is not proof of purebred ancestry, but rather an indication that those dogs share common ancestry with certain purebreds.
 The American Kennel Club does not recognize the use of DNA tests to determine breed.